Blaine Higgs

-Higgs graduated from the University of New Brunswick as an engineer.
-He then worked for 33 years for Irving Oil.
-Higgs ran for the leadership of the anti-bilingual New Brunswick Confederation of Regions Party in 1989.
-Higgs was first elected to the legislature in the 2010 provincial election and served as minister of finance from 2010 to 2014 in the government of David Alward.
+Higgs graduated from the University of New Brunswick as an engineer, going on to spend 33 years working for Irving Oil.
+In his early political journey, he joined New Brunswick Confederation of Regions Party, of which he ran for leadership in 1989, and left the party in 2002.
+As a Progressive Conservative, Higgs was first elected to the legislature in the 2010 provincial election and served as the Minister of Finance from 2010 to 2014 under the leadership of David Alward.
 In the 2018 provincial election, Higgs narrowly carried the PCs to a minority government, despite losing the popular vote.
-Higgs and the PCs were re-elected in the 2020 provincial election, though this time with a majority government.
+Higgs and the PC's were re-elected in the 2020 provincial election, though this time with a majority government.